Penjo989/Spy-Tool/README.md

 After playing around for a couple of weeks with the wpa2-psk protocol and some second layer vulnerabilities i've come to an understating that wpa/wpa2-psk protected networks can be very insecure (especially if they use weak passwords) and that i should probably use a vpn.
 ### Known issues
 1. After disconnecting from a communicator the hq fails to reconnect to it’s spies.
-2. Due to frequent de-auth frames being sent the spy accidently disconnects stations from aps while they are authenticating which sometimes causes the handshake that is captured to be made up of 2 different sessions(not sure if this is correct but if it is it'll be quite easy to fix).
+2. Due to frequent de-auth frames being sent the spy accidently disconnects stations from aps while they are authenticating which sometimes causes the handshake that is captured to be made up of 2 different sessions which eventually ruins the hole attack(not sure if this is correct but if it is it'll be quite easy to fix).
 3. Sometimes the spy is disconnected from the communicator without getting notified.
 4. Sometimes the spy scans the same station twice as if it's 2 stations.
-5. In rare occasions the spy may not enter monitor mode properly when trying to sniff but im pretty sure this is a problem with air-crack and not my code.
+5. In rare occasions the spy may not enter monitor mode properly when trying to sniff but im pretty sure this is a problem with aircrack-ng and not my code.

 ### Future plans